nabadawy/AMEN2S-SoC/README.md

 After finalizing the design of the accelerators, we integrated them with the Chameleon SoC (an open source ibex based SoC) to test the system effeciency.
 More details could be found [here](https://github.com/NouranAbdelaziz/ML_and_Sec_Accelerated_Chameleon_SoC)

 ## Hardening SoC
-We then moved to harden our design using [OpenLane] and we were able to have gds of our design.
+We then moved to harden our design using [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) flow and we were able to have gds of our design.
 More details could be found [here]